 While no investment comes with a guarantee, stock shares of companies that have shown staying power over the course of several decades definitely give prospective shareholders some peace of mind about a continued increase in value.

-Do you purchase blue chip stock shares for your investment portfolio?
 Have you ever owned shares of Apple Inc. stock?